-(d) Removal of a Student from Classroom
+(d) Removal of Student from Classroom

-- 1. The teacher may remove a student from the classroom only in situations where the violation of Code of School/Classroom Conduct threatens the immediate safety of students and staff or the behavior in question is such that the substantial disruption to the educational environment can only be remedied by removal. - a.
-Teachers must notify the principal or the principal's designee immediately of the removal of a student from class by completing the Behavior Referral Form.
-The Behavior Referral Form shall indicate that the student has violated the Code of School/Classroom Conduct to the principal or the principal's designee. - b.
-The teacher may, within 24 hours of the student's removal from class, provide the Administration with additional written documentation to support the removal of the student for the code violation. - c.
-When a student violates the code of conduct and there is no immediate danger to staff or student and the educational environment has not had a substantial disruption, the teacher must employ a series of classroom management interventions and/or alternate removal to district-sanctioned school support staff. - d.
-Schools should also use the Classroom Behavior tab under the Personalized Learning Plans PLP to document inappropriate student conduct that has not reached the severity of a code violation, as well as the interventions used to attempt to remediate the behavior, before referring to the principal or principal's designee. - 2.
-The principal or principal's designee shall determine the disciplinary action level, 1-4, and initiate the appropriate discipline action for the disposition of the violation of the Code of School/Classroom Conduct.
-Based on the level determined, the principal or designee may: - a. re-admit the student to the classroom from which the student was removed; - b. place the student in another classroom or appropriate location in the school; - c. issue a pending suspension, or a suspension from school; or - d. initiate a Central Services referral for removal from the school or to recommend the expulsion of the student. - 3.
-The principal or designee shall consider the following factors in determining the appropriate discipline action: - a.
+1. The teacher may remove from the classroom any student who violates the Code of School/Classroom Conduct.
+Teachers must notify the principal or the principal's designee immediately of the removal of a student from class by completing the Behavior Referral form.
+The Behavior Referral Form shall indicate that the student has violated the Code of School/Classroom Conduct to the principal or the principal's designee.
+The teacher may, within 24 hours of the student's removal from class, provide the Administration with additional written documentation to support the removal of the student for the code violation.
+Schools may develop alternate local forms that communicate inappropriate student conduct that has not reached the severity of a code violation that results in the referral to the principal or principal's designee.
+Schools should use the PLPersonalized Learning Plans (PLP) Notes-Behavior to communicate inappropriate student conduct that has not reached the principal or principal's designee.

+2. The principal or principal's designee shall determine the disciplinary action level 1-4 and initiate the appropriate discipline action for the disposition of the violation of the Code of School/Classroom Conduct.
+The Based on the level determined, the principal or designee may:

+- a. re-admit the student to the classroom from which the student was removed; - b. place the student in another classroom or appropriate location in the school;

+- c. issue a pending suspension, or a suspension from school; or - d. initiate a Central Services referral for removal from the school or to recommend the expulsion of the student.

+3. The principal or designee shall consider the following factors in determining the appropriate discipline action:

+- a.
 Is the removal reasonable, non-discriminatory, and for an educational purpose? - b.
 Severity of the conduct Is the conduct in question subject to other disciplinary procedures? - c.
-Is approval required by the Regional Superintendent or designee for disciplinary action? - d.
-What resources are available? - e.
+What resources are available? - d.
 What are the state and Federal legal requirements?

-(e) Notification of Parent/Guardian of Removal of Pupil from Class
+(e) Parent/Guardian Notification of Removal of Pupil Who Has Been Removed from Class

-- 1. The building principal or designee shall notify the parent/guardian in writing if a disciplinary action has resulted in a suspension or change in classroom placement.
-The written notice shall include the reason for removal and the disciplinary outcome. - 2.
-The building principal or designee shall request approval from the Regional Superintendent for a suspension for students in kindergarten through the fifth grade, for chronic disruption after all intervention requirements have been met.
+1. The building principal or designee shall notify the parent/guardian in writing if a disciplinary action has resulted in a suspension) or change in classroom placement.
+The written notice shall include the reason for removal and the disciplinary outcome.

-- 3. Administrative policies and federal and state laws and regulations shall be followed if a student removed from class has a disability.
-Notification of the parent or guardian and an updated Individualized Education Plan must occur for a change in placement. - 4.
-When a student is subject to a suspension or expulsion, the parent/guardian shall be notified in accordance with state laws and administrative policies.
+2. Board policies and federal and state laws and regulations shall be followed if a student removed from class has a disability.
+Parent/guardian notification and an updated Individualized Education Plan must occur for a change in placement.

+3. When a student is subject to a suspension or expulsion, the parent/guardian shall be notified in accordance with state laws and Board policies.